 *Courses offered by our international partner institutions.

-Plus two additional administrative sciences department graduate-level courses (8 credits), with the advice of the Administrative Sciences Department coordinator.
+Select two additional administrative sciences department graduate-level courses, with the approval of the online program coordinator.

 No grade lower than B- may be applied toward degree, certificate, or diploma requirements.
 Students earning below a 3.0 cumulative grade point average (GPA) will be placed on academic probation status.
 Students on academic probation must make satisfactory progress toward achieving a minimum of 3.0 by the following semester, and must be in a position to graduate with a 3.0 or better within the remaining program courses.
 While grades of B or B- are considered passing, these grades will not assist in raising an unsatisfactory GPA to a satisfactory level.
 Therefore, students must obtain a minimum grade of B+ during a probation period.